All posts

 How AI Content Checkers Work (30-Second Version)

-Every AI content checker measures two core properties of text:
+Every AI content checker measures two core properties of text.

 Perplexity tracks how predictable the word choices are.
 Human writers make unexpected leaps.
 They use slang in one sentence and technical jargon in the next.
 AI models optimize for smooth, low-perplexity output, which creates a detectable pattern.